zhiktang/number-ranking/README.md

-# whoever centers this gets credit for the whole website
+~~whoever centers this gets credit for the whole website~~ I centered it